jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 [**Add a figure here with the scenario, client using VLAN tagging, CPE using OVS as switch, ... and include all the routes**]

+Copy the content of the directory `free5gc/vagrant` to your computer.
+Rename the file `Vagrantfile.OVS.5machines` to `Vagrantfile`. **Copy your SSH credentials** for this repository (`id_rsa` and `id_rsa.pub` files) **to the `vagrant/ssh_credentials` directory**.
+Change to the directory with the `Vagrantfile` file and execute `sudo vagrant up`.
+The execution will take around 15 minutes (depending on PC).

+This `Vagrantfile` generates 5 virtual machine: one client (IP address 33.3.3.2/24) connected to the CPE, which is connected to 2 MPTCP proxies, which in turn are connected to one server (IP address 66.6.6.3/24).
+If the client is connected to VLAN 100, data is sent over `proxy1` (default scheduler) to the server.
+If the client is connected to VLAN 200, data is sent over `proxy2` (Round-Robin scheduler) to the server.

 In order to launch this scenario, please execute these commands in the following order:

 - **proxy1**: